7RU7H/Archive/Web-Application-Hacking/Web-Concepts/HTTP-Defined.md

 DELETE | Removes the requested resource.
 OPTIONS | Returns the communication options allowed by the server, including the allowed methods that the server accepts.
-HEAD | Similar to GET, but only retrieves the HTTP headers of the page without the response body. sometimes servers have CUSTOM METHODS...
+HEAD | Similar to GET, but only retrieves the HTTP headers of the page without the response body.
+TRACE | allows the client to see what is being received at the other end of the request chain and use that data for testing or diagnostic information

+..sometimes servers have CUSTOM METHODS...

 METHOD | PATH | QUERY STRING | PARAMETERS | PROTOCOL
 --- | --- | --- | --- | ---